appsmithorg/appsmith-docs/quick-start.md

 ./install.sh
 ```

-    4. Check if all containers are running correctly
+    4. Check if all the containers are running correctly.

 ```bash
 docker ps